Home Sustainability CSR plan Process for Identifying Materiality

 [STEP 1] Deciding the Basic Policies

-The process of determining and re-examining materiality begins with deciding on the basic policy for future CSR activities, with attention given to CSR-related developments in society, the status of activities that reflect the philosophical concepts and policies of the Fujifilm Group and business developments.
+The first process in identifying materiality is to determine the basic policy on future CSR activities, focusing on CSR-related developments in society, the state of activities as it relates to the philosophy and the basic policies of the Fujifilm Group and business developments.

-[STEP 2] Extracting Social Issues Based on Business Strategy
+[STEP 2] Extracting and Listing Social Issues Based on Business Strategy

-In identifying social issues, we created a comprehensive list of some 300 items, with the addition of items that need to be addressed from a long-term perspective, including the global standards ISO 26000, G4/GRI Standards, the targets of the Paris Agreement, SDGs and the Ten Principles of the UN Global Compact.
-In addition, information was gathered from shareholder meetings, interviews with investors and dialogues on environmental issues, as well as social issues that we may be able to address through the products, technologies and services all our divisions have developed.
-These issues have been listed up as relevant social issues.
+We have listed social issues shared by the entire world, including global standards represented by ISO 26000, guidelines such as the GRI Standards, the targets of the Paris Agreement and SDGs and social issues unique to the industry.
+Information was gathered from shareholder meetings, interviews with investors and dialogues on environmental issues, as well as social issues that we may be able to address through the products, technologies and services all our divisions have developed.
+These issues were listed up as relevant social issues.

-In the process of identifying materiality, we have given attention to social and environmental changes, regulatory and policy directions and the demands of stakeholders in relation to business areas that are linked or likely to be linked to the Fujifilm Group.
+In addition, we have examined these social issues as they relate to our businesses, focusing on social and environmental changes, regulatory and policy directions, the demands of stakeholders in the business areas that are linked or likely to be linked in the future.
+When SVP 2030 was established, the number of issues totaled roughly 300 items.

 [STEP 3] Evaluation of Materiality